erensogut/KServerService/README.md

 	 - User : `MYUSER`
 	 - Password : `String1@`
  -  You can also create/register new user.
 (The password must contain 1 capitalise,1 number and 1 special at least) There is a swagger in order to use api visually.
+ - You can find example json file as sample3.json.
+You can upload it from Swagger.